A Journey into Inka Spirit: Inti Raymi Festival & Machu Picchu

 Jun 23, Tue image

-After lunch experience a chocolate-making workshop in one of the galleries.
+If you wish, experience a chocolate-making workshop in one of the galleries in town (optional, not included).

-Rest of the day free for strolling the streets and souvenirs shopping.
+The rest of the day is free for strolling the streets and shopping.

 Jun 24, Wed